 In addition, it is also a staple technique used in many exhibitions and trickshot routines.
-The video below is a 180° example but there are also times when a more subtle swerve (which may not be as easy to spot) may be required. 🎱
+The video below is a 180° example but there are also times when a more subtle swerve (under 45°) may be required. 🎱

-3 TIPS FOR THE PERFECT POOL SWERVE SHOT!
+3 TOP TIPS FOR THE PERFECT POOL SWERVE SHOT!

 Firstly you will need to assess just how much swerve you need to achieve your desired result.
 Each swerve shot is different.
 For example, do you need extreme swerve (180°) or a less noticeable, subtle swerve?
 Then, you must consider all of the variables.

-- Firstly, the pace the shot is delivered.
+- Firstly, the pace of the delivery.
 More Pace equals equals more swerve.

 - Then, the amount of side-spin applied to the cue ball.
 The more extreme side applied, the more spin and swerve you will get.